By Kathleen Colduvell RN, BSN, BA, CBC

 - Does not return communication within 24 hours.

-We encourage you to work with travel nurse recruiters who have been vetted and highly recommended by fellow travel nurses.
+We encourage you to work with travel nurse recruiters who have been vetted and highly recommended by fellow travel nurses or with our trusted partner travelnursing.org.

 Part Five Certifications for Travel Nurses